AstroMatt/astronaut-training-pl/_todo/09-szkolenie-do-misji.rst

 - Microbiology and sanitary and hygienic provision

-    - Assessment of human health and the microflora of the environment
+    - Assessment of human health and the micro-flora of the environment
     - Means of protection and countermeasures

 - Biological experiments inside and outside of the isolation facility